William L. Church House: Acoustic design of the Aloha Bungalow

 The house was built with a soundproof music studio and a small art gallery.
 The walls, floors and ceilings were insulated with seaweed for sound acoustics and insulation.
 It featured a music studio which was "so ingeniously constructed that one can play on the piano and still not be heard in other portions of the house".
 It was called the "soundless music room" in several articles.
-The center of the house featured a music room with a sunken floor giving it a height of 27 feet, forming a covered gallery 14 feet above the floor which was used during the weekly musical concerts at the Aloha Bungalow (approx from 1916 until the death of Dai Buell in 1939).
+The center of the house featured a music room with a sunken floor giving it a height of 27 feet, forming a covered gallery 14 feet above the floor which was used during the weekly musical concerts at the Aloha Bungalow (approx. from 1916 until the death of Dai Buell in 1939).

-The house was well known in music circles and was featured in advertisements for Steinway Pianos' including in the Boston Symphony Orchestra concert programs, Season 57,1937-1938.
-The advert stated "Steinway, the instrument of the immortals used exclusively by Dai Buell at Aloha Bungalow in a Schumann Programme March 15 and 16 and in a programme of Bach and some other moderns on April 12 and 13, at Aloha Bungalow."
+The house was well known in music circles and was featured in advertisements for Steinway Pianos' including in the Boston Symphony Orchestra concert programs, Season 57, 1937-1938.
+The advert stated "Steinway, the instrument of the immortals used exclusively by Dai Buell at Aloha Bungalow in a Schumann Program March 15th and 16th and in a program of Bach and some other moderns on April 12th and 13th, at Aloha Bungalow."